-15. Under the Sand Purchase Agreement, EOG is required to purchase a minimum amount of tons of sand per Contract Year ("Annual Minimum") at a purchase price of \$ per ton.
-Sand Purchase Agreement, ¶¶ 1(a), 2(a)(i).
-A "Contract Year" is any one calendar year beginning on January 1 and ending on December 31, with the term of the agreement lasting until at least .
-Id. ¶¶ 1(h)(i), (3)(a).
-As of now, that term, referred to as the "Primary Term," has neither been extended nor shortened.
-Id. $\P$ 3(a).
-16. The Sand Purchase Agreement is akin to a "take or pay" agreement.
-Should EOG fail to purchase and take delivery of the Annual Minimum during any Contract Year, the Sand Purchase Agreement obligates EOG to make annual shortfall payments to Hi-Crush. $See\ id.\ \P\ 2(b).$ These shortfall payments are calculated based on a contractually-agreed upon formula of Id. ¶ 2(b).
-For further clarity, the Sand Purchase Agreement provides an example of applying that formula:
+- 18. Under the Sand Purchase Agreement, EOG is required to purchase a minimum amount of tons of sand per Contract Year ("Annual Minimum") at a purchase price of \$\square\$ per ton.
+Sand Purchase Agreement, \$\square\$ 1(a), 2(a)(i).
+A "Contract Year" is any one calendar year beginning on January 1 and ending on December 31, with the term of the agreement lasting until at least (the "Primary Term"), subject to extension.

+Id. \$\square\$ 1(h)(i), (3)(a). - 19.
+The Sand Purchase Agreement is akin to a "take or pay" agreement.
+Should EOG fail to purchase and take delivery of the Annual Minimum during any Contract Year, the Sand Purchase Agreement obligates EOG to make annual shortfall payments to Hi-Crush.
+See id. ¶ 2(b).
+Hi-Crush relied on these shortfall payments to ensure that it would recoup a portion of the \$50 million mining facility and \$275 million Permian Sand Acquisition investments that Hi-Crush made so that it could obtain business and fulfill sand orders from certain major customers, including EOG. - 20.
+EOG's shortfall payments are calculated based on a contractually-agreed upon formula of "the positive difference, if any, between (A) the Annual Minimum and (B) the amount of Sand that EOG purchased during such Contract Year multiplied by the amount of per Ton."
+Id. ¶ 2(b).
+For further clarity, the Sand Purchase Agreement provides an example of applying that formula: if EOG only purchases and receives tons of sand during Contract Year 1, EOG shall pay Hi-Crush times for a total of .
+Id.
+The Sand Purchase Agreement is, therefore, a highly valuable asset of Hi-Crush because it guarantees Hi-Crush at least \$ annually from EOG even if EOG chooses not to purchase any sand during the Contract Year.